 Terrorism in Israel

 There have been a number of terrorist attacks in Israel over the years, and sustained tension between the country and its neighbours has done little to diminish the threat of terrorist attacks.
-That said, however, Israeli national security is among the most developed in the world, and the Israeli Defense Forces are highly trained and effective.
-This substantially reduces the risk of terrorist attacks in Israel, especially its heavily populated and touristy areas.
+However, the risk of terrorist attacks is substantially reduced by Israeli national security, which is among the most developed in the world.
+The Israeli Defense Forces are highly trained and effective and care is taken in securing heavily populated and tourist-favoured areas.

 Threat of rocket attacks in Israel

 There have been instances of rockets being fired from Gaza into Israel, usually targeting large metropolitan areas.
-The chances of this occurring largely depends on relations between Gaza and Israel, so expats must remain up to date at all times.
+The chances of this occurring largely depend on current tensions between Gaza and Israel, so expats must remain up to date at all times.

-Over 90 percent of rockets are intercepted by Israel’s Iron Dome defence system, which significantly improves the quality of life in its metropolitan areas.
-Nevertheless, a smartphone app has been developed that warns of potentially incoming missiles and gives time to seek shelter.
-Expats in Israel should take heed of warning sirens and make sure they know the location of the nearest bomb shelter at all times.
+Israel has invested heavily in countering rocket attacks, which is evident in the Iron Dome rocket interception defence system.
+A smartphone app has also been developed that warns of potential incoming missiles, providing its users with time to seek shelter.
+Expats in Israel should take heed of warning sirens and make sure they know the location of the nearest bomb shelter.

 General safety in Israel

-Expats in Israel will find that life in cities such as Tel Aviv is relatively peaceful and free from the threats usually associated with a country at war.
-Violent crime is low in Israel, and foreigners are treated well by the locals.
+Expats in Israel will find that life in cities such as Tel Aviv is relatively peaceful and free from the threats usually associated with the country.
+Violent crime is low in Israel, and foreigners are treated well by locals.

 Expats should nevertheless keep an eye on their valuables when in public places, such as beaches or parks, as petty theft and crimes of opportunity have been known to occur.

-Expat women should be aware that Israeli men can often be extremely forward and brazen in their approach to women, especially foreigners.
-This should not be cause for concern, however, and can usually be overcome by a thick skin and firm declaration of disinterest.
+Expat women should be aware that Israeli men can often be extremely forward and brazen in how they approach women, especially foreigners.
+This should not be cause for concern, and can usually be overcome by a thick skin and a firm declaration of disinterest.

 Problematic areas in Israel

-Israel’s volatility is largely condensed into a number of key regions, which many government agencies advise their citizens to avoid.
+Israel’s volatility is largely condensed into a number of key regions, which many expats avoid.
 Problematic areas in Israel include:

-The Gaza region, located in south-west Israel on the Egyptian border, has seen considerable unrest in recent times.
-Many national governments strongly advise against all travel to Gaza, including to the waters off the coast of the region.
+The Gaza region, located in southwest Israel on the Egyptian border, has seen considerable unrest in recent times.
+The Israeli state has issued warnings of kidnapping risks in and around Gaza and the state has also strongly advised against travel to Gaza, including to the waters off the coast of the region.

-The West Bank, located in eastern Israel, continues to be a rather tense and volatile region.
-Expats can travel to the west bank, though will need to pass through Israeli military checkpoints.
-It is therefore advised that expats keep their passport and travel documents on them at all times.
+The West Bank, located in eastern Israel, continues to be a tense and volatile region.
+Expats can travel to the West Bank, though they will need to pass through Israeli military checkpoints.

 Expats travelling to Jerusalem should note that the eastern half of the city is in the West Bank.
 Some governments have advised their citizens to stay alert when in eastern Jerusalem and the Old City, as protests and religious demonstrations are common.

-Many governmental agencies advise their citizens against travelling to the Golan Heights, which is an area in north-eastern Israel bordering Syria.
-There have been cases of fire and shelling across the border, making the area potentially unsafe for foreigners and locals alike.
+Ther have been cases of fire and shelling across the Syrian border and into the Golan Heights, an area in north-eastern Israel, making the area potentially unsafe for both foreigners and locals alike.